commenthol/markedpp/test/assets/parser.md

 This as not as well..

 This is a new paragraph.

+To force a new line add two or more spaces
+after the last
+char in a line

 Forcing a new line with `<br>` <br> causes a new line.